mraible/mongock-docs/content/pages/get-started.md

 </dependency>
 ```

 <p class="successAlt">This assumes we have already added the relevant Spring and Springdata libraries.</p>

-### 2. Create our ChangeUnit
+### Create your migration script/class

-As we have already epxlained, a migration is composed by multiples changeUnits, each one has the logic for a specific change.

-For example, in this case, we are creating a changeUnit to insert some initialization data.

-Note that by default, a changeUnit is wrapped in a transaction, native, by using the database support or manually, when the database doesn't provide transaction support.
+Note that by default, a changeUnit is wrapped in a transaction(natively or by using the database support or manually, when transactions are not supported).
 Visit the [transaxction section](/features/transactions-and-manual-rollbacks/) for more information.

 ```java